Two interviews by U.S. National Security Advisor John Bolton, on June 19-20, 2018, on U.S. exit from the UN Human Rights Council.

-JB: Well, the president authorized the US to withdraw from the UN human rights council, and in fact it goes beyond that we will no longer fund our share of the human rights council or the high commissioner for human rights.
+JB: Well, the president authorized the US to withdraw from the UN human rights council, and in fact it goes beyond that: we will no longer fund our share of the cost of the human rights council—or the high commissioner for human rights.

-And the reason for that is that the human rights council the High Commissioner are fundamentally misdirected, misguided.
-They don’t advocate human rights, they’ve been actually used by human rights abusers against the US, against Israel, and its time to get off.
+And the reason for that is, that the human rights council [and ] the High Commissioner are fundamentally misdirected, misguided.
+They don’t advocate human rights, they’ve been actually used by human rights abusers against the United States, against Israel, and its time to get off.

 This is very important, it’s something in 2006, when I was at the UN, we voted against the creation of this new body.
-It was supposed to be a reform of the previous human rights commission; it was not.
-The Bush Administration didn’t join even when we were outvoted.
+It was supposed to be a reform of the previous UN human rights commission; it was not.
+The Bush Administration didn’t join, even after we were outvoted.
 Obama did.
 This reverses Obama’s decision.

 Levin: Why did Obama so desperately want us to be a member of this?

 I think its something you’re going to see, the administration keen defend over the next couple of years.
-A lot of different institutions, a lot of different ways of looking at it.
-But fundamentally here, this is a rejection of the notion that multilateral organizations are in a position to judge representative governments like the US, or to try and impose their view of what an adequate human rights performance is.
+A lot of different institutions, a lot of different questions, a lot of different ways of looking at it.
+But fundamentally here, this is a rejection of the notion that multilateral organizations are in a position to judge representative governments like the United States, or to try and impose their view of what an adequate human rights performance is.